sj-cmpb-se/XploR/README.md

 - Exome-wide copy number segmentation and allelic imbalance detection
 - Purity and ploidy estimation with model selection
 - Rerun based on chromosome region, purity or diploid coverage
-- ISCN and gene annotation of CNV segments
+- Cytoband and gene annotation of CNV segments
 - Visualization

 ## Installation